Welcome to the community!

 MMA athletes are gladiators but are also so vulnerable in many different ways, they are as real as it gets, heart on the sleeve, they bet everything on themselves in the way most other humans wouldn't dare to do, they are willing to give it all and fail in isolation in front of millions.
 Watch a few episodes of the UFC's 'The Thrill and the Agony' and you'll get a sense of what I mean.

-So please feel free to join me, share your knowledge, experience and ideas with the community regardless of your gender, race, background, age or religion without judgement or abuse.
+So please feel free to join us, share your knowledge, experience and ideas with the community regardless of your gender, race, background, age or religion without judgement or abuse.
 Help us build a growing, welcoming, positive and inclusive experience.